adr-sk/atom_one/README.md

 happy".
 If it isn't clear enough, their logo even includes a subtle 666.

-The fact of the matter is, we probably do want some regulatory system to deal with large scale theft of coins resulting from bugs or human error/malice.
+The fact of the matter is, we probably do want some regulatory system to deal with large-scale theft of coins resulting from bugs or human error/malice.
 Even if such a regulatory system is not imposed upon any zones, zones may want to voluntarily adopt some kind of regulatory policy.
 And zones probably want to enforce these policies across zones that choose to adopt the same policies.